 🍒Fun Mix-Ins and Topping Ideas

-- 🍫 Sugar-Free Chocolate Chips – Stir in after spinning for rich texture
+- Sugar-Free Chocolate Chips – Fold in after spinning

-- 🍓 Freeze-Dried Strawberries – Bright, tart, and never soggy
+- Freeze-Dried Strawberries – Tart, crunchy, never icy

-- 🥥 Toasted Coconut Flakes – Adds crunch and flavor depth
+- Toasted Coconut Flakes – Adds texture and flavor depth

-- 🍪 Crushed Keto Cookies – For a cookies & cream vibe
+- Crushed Keto Cookies – Instant cookies-and-cream vibe

-- ☕️ Espresso Swirl – Coffee + vanilla?
-Always a win
+- Espresso Swirl – Coffee + vanilla always works

 Flavor Variations to Try